Beta tutorial Please report any issues in the comments section.

 Run the PathSeq pipeline

-The pipeline accepts reads in BAM format (if you have FASTQ files, please see on how to convert to BAM).
+The pipeline accepts reads in BAM format (if you have FASTQ files, please see this discussion on how to convert to BAM).
 In this example, the pipeline can be run using the following command:

 gatk PathSeqPipelineSpark \ --input test_sample.bam \ --filter-bwa-image hg19mini.fasta.img \ --kmer-file hg19mini.hss \ --min-clipped-read-length 70 \ --microbe-fasta e_coli_k12.fasta \ --microbe-bwa-image e_coli_k12.fasta.img \ --taxonomy-file e_coli_k12.db \ --output output.pathseq.bam \ --scores-output output.pathseq.txt